 We can accomplish our mission only through dedicated teamwork and effective communication.
 Our volunteers, supporters, and communities are integral members of our team as we work together to help our native wildlife.
 We value the contributions of our colleagues and industry partners to our mission, and we are committed to working collaboratively with them.

 On December 26, 1976, during one of the worst winters of the century, the Liberian tanker Olympic Games ran aground in the Delaware River.
 Oiled Canada geese were found walking on roadways three miles inland, searching for open water.
 This spill was the sixth major oil spill in the Northeast region of the United States in a three-year period.
 Despite the efforts of many people, tens of thousands of animals died as the result of oil contamination.
 Tri-State Bird Rescue & Research was founded that winter for the purpose of establishing a multi-disciplinary team of wildlife biologists, veterinarians, pathologists, chemists and concerned citizens to study the effects of oil on birds and develop protocols necessary to treat affected wildlife.
-Nearly 40 years later, Tri-State continues to be a leader in oil spill response and is internationally recognized for its oiled bird rehabilitation and research.
+More than 40 years later, Tri-State continues to be a leader in oil spill response and is internationally recognized for its oiled bird rehabilitation and research.
 Tri-State’s oil spill team collaborates with oil companies, government agencies, colleagues and concerned citizens all over the world not only to respond to oil spills, but also to lessen the impact on natural resources through contingency planning and training prior to a spill.